Council reviews sales tax, marijuana

 Lara noted several reasons why the City was in need of an increased sales tax.
 Lara pointed to a decrease in utility user taxes as more people convert to solar power products while fewer people install landlines.
 Other points he added were a decrease in gas tax revenue as fuel efficient cars become more affordable, and increases to employee health benefits and retirement costs reduces funds in other city services while also limiting the amount of employees the City can hire.
 In terms of reasons to pass a sales tax increase would be to capitalize on the momentum created from funding projects such as downtown improvements and park projects.
 As well the City would have more money to leverage for State and Federal dollars.

-Of the nine cities in Tulare County, Woodlake ranks lowest in populations with 7,648 residents, and lowest in sales tax revenue generated with $414,038.
+Of the eight cities in Tulare County, Woodlake ranks lowest in populations with 7,648 residents, and lowest in sales tax revenue generated with $414,038.
 The City also has one of the lowest sales tax rates at 7.75% along with Exeter and Lindsay.
 However Lindsay currently has a one percent sales tax measure on the ballot in June.

 According to Lara the City needs to propose at least a three-quarter percent increase, which is projected to yield an additional $300,000 in revenue annually.
 A one percent increase would yield $400,000 in additional annual revenue.